 When applying for probate you will have to obtain a probate valuation of any and all properties owned by the deceased.
 The value of the property must be reported in your application for probate on the relevant inheritance tax form.
 You must provide a valuation for a property that the deceased had any sort of ownership of this includes joint names and tenants in common.

-In most cases a property is the most expensive asset in a persons estate and for that reason it is crucial to get an accurate representation of its value.
-For estates close to or over the inheritance tax allowance the value of the property can effect the amount of inheritance or capital gains tax you will have to pay.
+In most cases, a property is the most expensive asset in a person’s estate and for that reason, it is crucial to get an accurate representation of its value.
+For estates close to or over the inheritance tax allowance the value of the property can affect the amount of inheritance or capital gains tax you will have to pay.
 The value that you provided in your application will be check by a district valuer and if they were to question your application you must be able to justify your valuation.